marceltannich/Auto-Login-Admin/README.md

 ## Installation
 1. Download or clone this repository.
 2. Copy the plugin file to the `wp-content/mu-plugins` folder of your WordPress local installation.
 3. That's it!
-The plugin will activate automatically on local environments.
+The plugin will activate automatically on local environments via /mu-plugins

 ## License
 This plugin is licensed under the [GNU General Public License v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or later.